RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_database.md

       region = "eu-west-1"
       multiple_availability_zones = true
       networking_deployment_cidr = "10.0.0.0/24"
-      preferred_availability_zones = ["euw1-az1, euw1-az2, euw1-az3"]
+      preferred_availability_zones = ["euw1-az1", "euw1-az2", "euw1-az3"]
     }
   }

   // This block needs to be defined for provisioning a new subscription.
-  // This allows creating a well-optimised hardware specification for databases in the cluster creation_plan {
+  // This allows creation of a well-optimized hardware specification for databases in the cluster creation_plan {
     memory_limit_in_gb = 15
     quantity = 1